 a) Protein keeps you fuller for longer – a high-protein breakfast can keep you full until lunchtime and is a great way to start the day.

 b) Studies have found that when you are in a calorie deficit you are at a much greater risk of losing muscle.

 They compared 35% total protein intake versus lower intakes and found the group consuming more protein retained much more muscle.

 c) Protein is highly thermogenic.
 This is the caloric cost of digesting different food.
 You burn 20-35% of the calories you consume just to digest protein.
 Compare this to Carbs (5-15%) and fat (0-5%)

-– The Bradzter is a ISSA Specialist in Fitness Nutrition, NZIHF Certificate of Personal Training Level 4 and Online Nutritionist fed up with all the people resorting to ‘clean eating’ and other crazy restrictive diets.
+– The Bradzter is an ISSA Specialist in Fitness Nutrition, NZIHF Certificate of Personal Training Level 4, and Online Nutritionist fed up with all the people resorting to ‘clean eating’ and other crazy restrictive diets.